 Jennifer Meyerhardt, LCSW, M.Ed., J.D. is a program coordinator/supervisor and clinician at the JF&CS Center for Early Relationship Support®, where for over 21 years she has served in a number of roles creating and coordinating program teams for families who are at risk for a variety of biopsychosocial challenges.
 She has coordinated and led groups and webinars on a variety of parenting issues, provided training, and created training and information manuals.

-Marjorie U. Sokoll, M.Ed. is the director of Aging and Spirituality at JF&CS, which offers older adults support when facing the challenges of illness, loss, or isolation.
+Marjorie U. Sokoll, M.Ed. is the director of the Betty Ann Greenbaum Miller Center for Jewish Healing at JF&CS, which offers older adults support when facing the challenges of illness, loss, or isolation.
 Marji has developed programs such as Spirited Aging, which supports older adults in their search to find meaning, joy, and spirituality in their lives as they grow older.
 Marji has presented locally and nationally on spirited aging, healing, end-of-life, and bereavement.
 She earned degrees in sociology and social work from Boston University and Tel Aviv University respectively, a graduate degree in counseling from Northeastern University, and a certificate of thanatology from the National Center for Death Education.
 She is a contributor to the book Blessings for the Journey: A Jewish Healing Guide for Women with Cancer and the author of “The Healing Circle: A New Model for Nurturing Spirituality in Jewish Family Service Agencies” published in the Journal of Jewish Communal Service.